-It is only as accurate as the information which users enter.
-We trust users, and we do not check all the details.
+It’s only as accurate as the information which users enter.
+We trust users, and we don’t check all the details.
 However, we review all Activities before uploading them to the website, to ensure all Activities meet the acceptance criteria.

 a) we are contacted by the person who originally submitted the activity; or